 What Factors Impact the Amount of Legal Funding You Qualify for?

 Once you identify a responsible actor for your personal injury accident, several factors will impact the amount of legal funding for which you may qualify.

 - The extent of your injuries: You may be left with severe injuries after an accident that require extensive surgeries and physical therapy to recover from.
-On the other hand, you could walk away with scarce visible injuries but extensive emotional trauma.
 The severity of your injuries will affect how much compensation you can obtain.